Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/GAP/bluegreen-aks-solution-content.md

 ### Operational excellence
-> This includes DevOps, monitoring, and diagnostics.
-> How do I need to think about operating this solution?
-> Include a link to the [Overview of the operational excellence pillar](/azure/architecture/framework/devops/overview).

 As we all know automation, continous delivery, reslient deployment are fundamental capabilities for modern applications and products.
 As described in the [Architecture](#architecture) the blue green pattern brings natively all this capabilities when implemented.
 Automation is a key pre requirements to implement, manage and mantain the blue green pattern along the time.